Welcome/Main

 Signup

-[ Back to Main | Overview | Features | OutVoice Spec Sheet | Costs | Signup Form | Contacts ]
+[ Back to Main | Voice Svcs Main | Features | OutVoice Spec Sheet | Costs | FAQ | OutVoice Demo | Signup Form | Contacts ]

-Messaging customers who require a means to immediately notify one or more telephones and/or cellphones by synthesized/text-to-speech (TTS) or pre-recorded messages (via WAV files) may utilize OutVoice as a standalone service or in conjunction with Interpage's other messaging/dispatch options to ensure that critical alerts or time-sensitive information is dispatched via the entire spectrum of available telecommunications devices.
+Messaging customers who require a means to immediately send verbal notification to one or more telephones and/or cellphones by synthesized/text-to-speech (TTS) or pre-recorded, customer-generated messages (via WAV files) may utilize OutVoice (as a standalone service or in conjunction with Interpage's other messaging/dispatch options) for critical/emergency alerts or time-sensitive information to ensure that the given alert or message is heard immediately by the intended recipients.

-Customers may "fill out" their dispatch or notification regime by calling, via voice channels, POTS or cellular lines as a more immediate means to alert or inform primary responders, or, for example, as part of an alert escallation regime when primary responders are unavailble.
+Customers may "fill out" their dispatch or notification regime by calling, via voice channels, POTS (Plain Old Telephone Service) or cellular lines as a more immediate means to alert or inform primary responders, or, for example, as part of an alert escallation regime when emergency/primary responders are unavailble.
 Thus, if an "on call" pager or cellphone is unreachable, rather than invest in multiple on call "backup" pagers, the OutVoice serivice may be used to automatically notify alternate contact individuals via a more immediate voice notification message, thus saving the equipment and monthly cost of addidtional on-call pagers, 2-Way/Blackberry type devices, or other subscription messaging methodologies.

 OutVoice may also be scripted so that messages may be deposited after-hours on various voicemail platforms, including "generic" or "port access" numbers which can be dialed without ringing a given extension so as to "silently" deposit an alert or other informational voicemail.